Fetal Development

 Month 4

-The fetus can suck his/her thumb, stretch, yawn and make faces.
+The fetus can suck their thumb, stretch, yawn, and make faces.
 The nervous system is starting to function.
-You can now tell if you are having a boy or a girl.
-By the end of the month the fetus is approximately 6 inches long.
+You can now find out the gender via ultrasound!
+By the end of the month, the fetus is approximately 6 inches long.

 Month 5

-The fetus is developing muscles and you may start to feel movement.
+The fetus is developing muscles, and you may even start to feel movement.
 Hair begins to grow.
-By the end of the month the fetus is approximately 10 inches long.
+By the end of the month, the fetus is approximately 10 inches long.

 Month 6

-Finger and toe prints are now visible and the fetus begins to open and close his/her eyes.
-The fetus can hear and respond to sounds and you may even feel when they have the hiccups.
-By the end of the month the fetus is approximately 12 inches long.
+Finger and toe prints are now visible, and the fetus begins to open and close their eyes.
+The fetus can hear and respond to sounds.
+You might even feel when they have the hiccups!
+By the end of the month, the fetus is approximately 12 inches long.

 Month 7